duncpro/festival-garden/README.md

 </p>
 Discover your next favorite music Festival.

-Pull requests welcome, and feel free to fork.

-Festival Garden is deployed publicly on AWS and can be found at [https://festgarden.com](https://festgarden.com).
 You can also checkout the Git Repo and deploy Festival Garden locally on your own machine using the `local-deployment` Gradle module included in this repo.
 NOTE: You'll need to generate your own Spotify Developer Auth Key at
 `https://spotify.com` to deploy Festival Garden yourself.